metoppv/improver/doc/source/Code-Style-Guide.rst

 that the pull request meets the expected standards.
 Tests can be run from the top-level directory using bin/improver-tests or using `pytest <https://docs.pytest.org/en/latest/>`_.
-Further instructions on running these tests can be found in the :ref:`Test suite`.
+Further instructions on running these tests can be found in :doc:`Running-at-your-site`.

 Unit Testing
 ~~~~~~~~~~~~